 Another step women can take is to make sure they are taking care of their gut health.
-Controlling stress, taking time to relax before and during a meal can help support digestion, which promotes a healthy gut.
+Controlling stress and taking time to relax before and during a meal can help support digestion, which promotes a healthy gut.
 Foods and supplements with glycine, such as bone broth, collagen and gelatin, can also be beneficial in lining the gut with a smooth coating that curbs inflammation.

 There’s another type of period discomfort that can occur many days before menstruation begins.
 Women can experience one or both types of period pain but this type is somewhat different from the previous.
 It may cause insomnia, irritability, hunger and mood swings.
 These types of symptoms can be attributed to too low progesterone.
 Eating every three to four hours can help with these types of conditions by keeping the thyroid from becoming sluggish.
 This can also help to keep blood sugar stable and support the uptake of progesterone into cells.
 Also, maintaining healthy levels of magnesium, selenium, zinc and copper is very important for eliminating these premenstrual symptoms.